 Voron'ya Mountain, Summit in Saint Petersburg, Russia

-During World War II, this summit served as a strategic observation post for the defense of Leningrad.
-Its position made it valuable for military operations protecting the city.
+During World War II, this hill served as a strategic observation post for the defense of Leningrad.
+Its elevated position made it a key point in the military operations around the city.

 The community of curious travelers